alpha4561/introduction/README.md

 **Aspiring  Data-driven Researcher**

 ## 💫 About
 ** Hello, my name is Raghav Singh.
 I specialize in the intersection of data science and biotechnology.
 Currently, I am pursuing my M.Sc. in Bioinformatics and Data Analyst.
 This dual background allows me to handle massive biological datasets—like genomic sequences or molecular structures—using advanced computational workflows and AI.
 I don't just analyze biological data; I build the machine learning models and code the pipelines that make sense of it.
 I’m currently looking for opportunities where I can apply these hybrid skills to drive innovation in biotech and pharmaceutical research.
-This dual background allows me to handle massive biological datasets—like genomic sequences or molecular structures—using advanced computational workflows and AI.
+This dual background allows me to handle massive biological datasets-like genomic sequences or molecular structures-using advanced computational workflows and AI.
 I don't just analyze biological data; I build the machine learning models and code the pipelines that make sense of it.
 I’m currently looking for opportunities where I can apply these hybrid skills to drive innovation in biotech and pharmaceutical research.

 ## 🎓 Education